sizhuoli/TreeCountSegHeight/README.md

 - task_ratio: the ratio for weighting the two losses to balance the emphasis on both tasks during training, may differ from case to case

-- normalize: ratio to augment data by randomly normalize image patches
+- normalize: ratio to augment data by randomly normalizing image patches

 -------------------------------------------------------------------------------------------